 Learning made fun.
 With interactive lessons and challenges, people are encouraged to complete each lesson and get rewarded along the way.

-Lesson on the phone or with the board.
+Lessons on the phone or with the board.
 Each lesson provides voiceover and guided prompts to help people learn.
 Need to revisit a move?
 No problem!
 No audio?
 Just mute it.
 Need a hint?
 There it is.

 Many challenges and puzzles.
 Players can take on standard puzzles with clear feedback and a way to step through the challenges.